I kind of have a thing for Italian food. It’s kind of like the thing I have for Mexican food, Thai food and all things margarita.

 - Taste and adjust seasonings as needed.
 I added a bit more basil, salt, and panko bread crumbs.

-- Scoop out rounded 1 Tbsp amounts of dough (I used this 1.5 Tbsp scoop from Amazon) and gently form/roll into balls - about 15 total.
+- Scoop out rounded 1 Tbsp amounts of dough (I used this 1.5 Tbsp scoop from Amazon) and gently form/roll into balls – about 15 total (amount as original recipe is written // adjust if altering batch size).
 Then roll in additional vegan parmesan cheese-panko bread crumb mixture to coat (see photo).

 - Heat the same skillet you used earlier over medium heat.
 Once hot, add enough olive oil to form a thin layer on the bottom of the skillet (~2 Tbsp | 30 ml), then add meatballs in two batches, as to not crowd the pan.
 Add more oil as needed.